Do you have a list of all your current prices?

 If you have ordered a sofa or chair from us with feather filled seat cushions, we'd recommend plumping them at least once a week - this will help prolong their life.
 Give them a good bash or drop them onto the floor on all edges, swap over left and right hand cushions from time to time to even out fabric wear and fading.
 Try to keep the fabric free of dust by vacuuming regularly.
 Unfortunately, any furniture placed in direct sunlight will fade over time, so we'd recommend avoiding this wherever possible.

 My earthy range of Harris Tweed is woven exclusively for me on the small islands of Harris and Lewis.
 The tweeds are woven using 100% Scottish Wool and are soft and beautiful.
-As with all wool products pilling can occur with upholstery, the bobbles can be reduced using a fabric shaver.

 How can I get the creases out of my new curtains?